-Private Patrick Duffy (T/178296) served in the Royal Army Service Corps during World War Two.
-He was the husband of Margaret Duffy of 5 Seaforde Street.
-Belfast, Co.
-Down.
+Private Patrick Duffy (T/178296) served in the Royal Army Service Corps during the Second World War.
+He was the husband of Margaret Duffy of 5 Seaforde Street, Belfast.

-He died at Royal Victoria Hospital, Belfast, Co.
-Antrim on 18th April 1941 aged 27 years old.
-Cause of death was gas poisoning caused by an electrical fault in the days following the Belfast Blitz.
+Patrick died at Royal Victoria Hospital, Belfast on 18th April 1941 aged 27 years old.
+The cause of death was gas poisoning caused by an electrical fault in the days following the Belfast Blitz.
 His son, Patrick Duffy Junior also died as a result of the leak.

 The gas leak came to the attention of a Royal Ulster Constabulary patrol at 0145hrs on 18th April 1941.
 Officer R McClenaghan investigated, finding 5 people suffering effects of poisoning.
-A later inquest by Belfast Coroner Dr. HP Lowe returned a verdict of accidental death caused by the escape of bitumen coal gas.
+A later inquest by Belfast Coroner Dr. Herbert P Lowe returned a verdict of accidental death caused by the escape of bitumen coal gas.
 The cause was a short circuit in the electrical mains outside the Seaforde Street house.

 Patrick Duffy’s grave is in Section B, Row HF, Grave 24 of Milltown Cemetery, Belfast, Co.
 Antrim.